What is Responsive Web Design?

 For this reason it is now more important than ever that your website not only works on a mobile device, but provides a great user experience.

-Responsive web design is the method of building a website that provides that great user experience on all device types and sizes.
+Responsive web design is the method of building a website that provides great user experience on all device types and sizes.
 It allows you to build a design that responds or adapts to the device that it is viewed on without having to build an entirely separate website.

 Developers use percentages and other styling properties to force components on the page to resize and reposition depending on the size of the screen.